wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 The goal of operating on the TPL catalogue records is to extract every numerical call number in the range (0 < number < 1000).
 This will leave us with all nonfiction material and any fiction (or drama, poetry, etc.) that was classified with a number.
 Anything without a number will be ignored.
 This is a problem in fairly assessing public library collections, where fiction is often classified as FIC or something similar.
 The dentograph will only accurately represent the nonfiction collection.

 Visual inspection of the TPL MARC records from the Internet Archive is easily done with `yaz-marcdump`.
-The Dewey number is stored in the 090 field (see [MARC Bibliographic definition of 09x](http://www.loc.gov/marc/bibliographic/bd09x.html)), and it was easy to extract all 2,210,126 to a file:
+The Dewey number is stored in the 090 field (see [MARC Bibliographic definition of 09x](http://www.loc.gov/marc/bibliographic/bd09x.html)), and it was easy to extract all 2,210,126 to a file.
+(To save you the trouble of doing all the downloading, [tpl-090.txt.gz](https://github.com/wdenton/c4lj-dentographs/blob/master/tpl-090.txt.gz) is in the GitHub repository, but to recreate it yourself you would run get the files, run `yaz-marcdump OL.20100104.* | grep ^090 > tpl-090.txt` and skip the first of the following commands.)

-    $ yaz-marcdump /data/dentographs/tpl/OL.20100104.* | grep ^090 > tpl-090.txt
+    $ gunzip tpl-090.txt.gz
     $ wc -l tpl-090.txt
     2210126 tpl-090.txt
     $ head -5 tpl-090.txt